chirag025/Modern-Chair-Project/README.md

-# read me

-Modern Chair Project
+# Modern Chair Project

+Highly appealing design to select chairs of different colour with different UI on button click.
+Made using HTML and CSS